-- Or in lieu of a tube or bottle an assistant who will 'lend an arm'. (optional)
+- Or in place of a tube or bottle an assistant who will 'lend an arm.' (optional)

 Your horse should be accustomed to being groomed and handled and be calm when you work around its hindquarters.

-Have your assistant place the bottle sideways beneath the base of horse's tail so that it lifts the tail more or less into the position it would be if the horse were moving.
+- Step Two: Have your assistant place the bottle sideways beneath the base of horse's tail so that it lifts the tail more or less into the position it would be if the horse were moving.
 If your horse isn’t going to squirm, it might be relaxed enough to hold the bottle in place on its own.
-Alternatively, you could just hold the tail up with your arm, but this is more work and you could easily move your arm without realizing it.
-An assistant can be helpful to either cut, or hold the tail up.
+Alternatively, you could just hold the tail up with your arm, but this is more work, and you could easily move your arm without realizing it.
+An assistant can be helpful to either cut or hold the tail up.

-Grasp the bottom most portion of the tail and hold it into a tight bundle.
+- Step Three: Grasp the bottom-most portion of the tail and hold it into a tight bundle.
 Cut straight across the tail hairs.
 When the tail is dropped (bottle, tube or arm removed) the cut ends of the tail will be at a slight angle to the ground—the front being slightly shorter than the back.
 The cut will now be square to the ground when the horse is moving.

 As your horse’s tail grows, the tail will have to be trimmed again.
 How often will depend on how quickly the hairs grow.